Ting-Bao/tsflearning/README.md

     python gen_dataset2.py
     ```

-    The generated twisted dataset is in the `config` folder.
-The configuration are different from the non-twist case: no supercell applied, smaller step of pertubation.
+    The generated twisted dataset is located in the `config` folder.
+The configuration differs from the non-twisted case: no supercell is applied, and the perturbation step is smaller.

     For practical training , use POSCAR at several twist angles and apply pertubations.

 - (optional) Neural network training

-  - go `Demo/2.NN_training`, after get the nontwist and twist dataset, you can put your dataset or download the provided demo dataset and put them in `Demo/2.NN_training/datasets`
+  - go `Demo/2.NN_training`, after getting the nontwist and twist dataset, you can use your dataset or download the provided demo dataset and put them in `Demo/2.NN_training/datasets`

     provided nontwisted dataset: https://cloud.tsinghua.edu.cn/d/18747f41cfbb45acb592/
     provided twisted dataset:  https://cloud.tsinghua.edu.cn/d/86725fd644394235a93e/

-    Then you can use the train the model by:
+    Then you train the model by:

     ```
     cd Demo/2.NN_training
     python ../../Code/tsflearn-deephe3/deephe3-train.py --train1.ini
     ```

-    where `train1.ini` is the config file, you can modify `train1.ini` to decide use CUDA device or CPU to improve the efficiency.
+    where `train1.ini` is the config file, you can modify `train1.ini` to decide whether to use CUDA device or CPU to improve the efficiency.
 The final result will be at `Demo/2.NN_training/train1_result`.

     after getting the model trained by nontwisted data, we use the twisted dataset to do the transfer learning.
-You should first modify the `train2.ini`

-    then run following command to get the model further trained by twisted dataset:
+You should firstly modify the `train2.ini`, then run following command to get the model further trained by twisted dataset:

     ```
     checkpoint_dir = !!PATH to best_model.pkl in the previous training!!